Perinatal and Pediatric Bereavement

 - Assistance in developing healthy and effective coping strategies

-- Support groups in English and in Spanish for individuals or couples dealing with stillbirth, miscarriage, and neonatal death
+- Support groups for individuals or couples dealing with stillbirth, miscarriage, and neonatal death

 - Support groups for women and/or couples who have terminated a wanted pregnancy after prenatal diagnosis